-LSU Health Shreveport is working diligently with AMCAS and the AAMC to stay abreast of the impact COVID-19 is having on both the current and upcoming admission cycles.
+LSU Health Shreveport is working diligently with AMCAS and the AAMC to stay abreast of the impact COVID-19 is having on the current admission cycle.

 MCAT: We have confidence in AMCAS and MCAT to ensure that all applications are processed as rapidly as possible.